KauanMess/IDS-IPS-Implementation-with-Snort/docs/methodology.md

 5. Running tests with the `ping` command while Snort is running to test its operation.

 ## Results
-After running the `ping` tests and checking the Snort logs, it was possible to detect malicious packets being blocked.
+After running the `ping` tests and checking the Snort logs, it was possible to detect malicious packets.